 At the end of your course, you will solicit student feedback using the Instructor and Course Evaluation System (ICES).
 Please note that you will need to order the forms a few weeks before the end of the semester.
 It is also a good idea to solicit informal early feedback from students.

-- In the event of an imminent threat in your classroom, contact Campus Public Safety immediately.
+- Specific resources for instructors, including an announcement for students on the first day of classes, can be found on the university’s Police Department website.
+In the event of an imminent threat in your classroom, contact Campus Public Safety immediately.
 You should be familiar with the campus’s Campus Emergency Operations Plan.

 - The Counseling Center can provide support and assistance if you become concerned that a student is having significant personal problems, including threatening suicide or abusing alcohol and other drugs.